Photo: Tim Auer / Polar Bears International

 A threatened polar bear population and the best-studied

-Days Western Hudson Bay Polar Bears Were Off the Sea Ice
+Average Number of Days Western Hudson Bay Polar Bears Have Been Off the Sea Ice

 Important Fasting Threshold ≈ 180 days